hjanime/gMiner/Documentation/genomic_manip.rst

         output_location = '/tmp/',
     )

-After executing these two statements, a new track will be created in the ``/tmp/gMiner/`` directory.
+After executing these two statements, a new track will be created in the ``/tmp/gMiner/`` directory and its path returned to you.

 Parameters
 ----------